papivot/tkg-helper-scripts/air-gapped.md

+# vCenter Configuration

+1. Use the `download-images-offline-tkr.sh` script to relocate images to the airgapped vCenter.

 # Supervisor Configuration

 1. Create a public repository within the internal registry.
+Upload the necessary images/manifests that need to be executed on the Supervisor, such as Supervisor Services.

 2. Download the cert of the Registry